Anonymous User

 SelectAnswer

-BThe same as the input impedance to the generator
+CThe same as the characteristic impedance of the line

-DThe same as the characteristic impedance of the line
+DThe same as the output impedance of the generator

 SelectAnswer